AlaskaAirlines/auro-backtotop/README.md

 ### **The button scrolls _under_ elements on the page**

 The fixed button applies a high `z-index` to improve its odds of rendering above content but it can still lose.
 The suggestion above can help here, too: placing the `auro-back-to-top` as the last content node in the `body`.
 If not possible, inspect the `position` and `z-index` styles applied to elements it scrolls under, use negative z-index if necessary to allow the button to scroll over top.

+### Why is my page too tall?

+If you set a high offset, for example `offset="42vh"`, this will increase the total height of your content.
+Set `offset` value reasonably and check at different breakpoints so that it never calculates as taller than the content height.

 ## Development